 There is no point in spending money before trying as much as you can and figuring out your new style.

-Remember that a learning curve is required, but practicing makes perfect.
+Remember that a learning curve is required, but practice makes perfect.

 Don’t be discouraged and remember that if the clothes don’t look good, the problem lies with the clothes, not with you!